MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 An essential part of the CI/CD flow is the bootstrapping of a newly provisioned cluster.
 A GitOps approach is useful towards this end, allowing operators to declaratively define the bootstrapping process as part of the IaC strategy and see the configuration reflected in the cluster automatically.

-When using GitOps, an agent is deployed in the cluster to make sure that the state of the cluster is coordinated with configuration stored in your private Git repo.
+When you use GitOps, an agent is deployed in the cluster to make sure that the state of the cluster is coordinated with configuration stored in your private Git repo.
 One such agent is [flux](https://fluxcd.io/flux/concepts/), which uses one or more operators in the cluster to trigger deployments inside Kubernetes.
 Flux does these tasks:

 - Monitors all configured repositories.
 - Detects new configuration changes.